Info Exame

 Info Exame (or simply Info, stylized as INFO) was a high-popular Brazilian technology magazine.
 Its name was Exame Informática initially, a reference to its creation as the technology supplement for Exame, a business magazine.
 It was popular with technology non-experts because of its simple-language approach to IT-related topics.
-The headquarters was in Sao Paulo.
+The headquarters was in São Paulo.

 Besides the magazine, the INFO brand was a reference in digital tendencies, sciences, culture and entrepreneurism.
 It is the inspiration for those who want to understand – in an instigating and good-humored way – the impact innovations have on our lives and our business.

 The magazine ceased its publication in August 2015, becoming again a supplement in the Exame magazine.
 Its website now redirects to Exame website technology section.